lvvanegas10/BunnyToDo-project/user-service/README.md

-# USER TASK (BunnyToDo)
+# BunnyToDo (User service)

-Restfull serverless microservice to create Users and add tasks to them.
+Restfull serverless microservice to create Users and attacht tasks to them.